 sudo apt install -y software-properties-common

-PPA Conflicts After Ubuntu Release Upgrade
+PPA Conflicts After an Ubuntu Release Upgrade

 sudo add-apt-repository --remove ppa:gnome-terminator/ppa -y